How to Stop Automatic Cell Formatting in Excel

 Selecting AutoCorrect options

-5. In the box, click on the AutoFormat As You Type tab, and then uncheck all the options.
+• In the AutoCorrect window, click select the AutoFormat As You Type tab

 Final output after editing autocorrect dialog box

-Note: Once you paste the hyperlink in a cell, it shows the AutoCorrect Options in the bottom left corner of the cell.
-Click on the drop-down icon, and you can undo the hyperlink or stop automatically creating hyperlinks.
-You can also go straight to the AutoCorrect dialog box from here.
+Note: If you enter a hyperlink in a cell, the AutoCorrect Options are displayed at the bottom left corner of the cell.
+Click it to undo or to stop creating hyperlinks.
+You can also go to the AutoCorrect dialog box.

 Applying AutoCorrect options feature